-President’s Excellence Non-resident tuition grant: this application is for out-of-state students and awards $9,000 per year for up to four years. this application is awarded based on applicants ACT or SAT scores and core high school GPA.
+President’s Excellence Non-resident tuition grant: This scholarship is for out-of-state students and awards $9,000 per year for up to four years.
+This scholarship is awarded based on applicants ACT or SAT scores and core high school GPA.

-President’s Non-resident tuition grant: this application is for out-of-state students and awards $7,000 per year for up to four years.
+President’s Non-resident tuition grant: This scholarship is for out-of-state students and awards $7,000 per year for up to four years.

-Regent’s High Honors Endorsement Scholarship (AIMS): this application is for Arizona residents only and covers 25 percent tuition waiver per year for up to four years.
+Regent’s High Honors Endorsement Scholarship (AIMS): This scholarship is for Arizona residents only and covers 25 percent tuition waiver per year for up to four years.
 To apply for this application the applicant must be a first-degree seeking undergraduate student.

-President’s International Baccalaureate (IB) Scholarship: this application is for both Arizona residents and non-residents. award is valued at $5,000 per year.
+President’s International Baccalaureate (IB) Scholarship: This scholarship is for both Arizona residents and non-residents. award is valued at $5,000 per year.
 To apply for this scholarship the applicant must have received an International Baccalaureate diploma.

 International student tuition waivers: The Center for International Education (CIE) offers financial aid and waivers for international students and students interested in studying abroad.